Declutter First, Organize Next.

 - Open the junk drawer and take a few “Before” photos.

-IMPORTANT REMINDER: Old and expired batteries and any kind of cords or wires, working or not, is hazardous waste and should not be thrown in the trash or recycle bin.
+IMPORTANT REMINDER: Old and expired batteries and any kind of cords or wires, working or not, is hazardous waste and should not be thrown in the trash, recycle bin, or poured down drains.
 Take the following steps and avoid putting mother earth in danger.

 One of the safest ways to dispose of old batteries, lightbulbs, cords, wires, and other types of electronic “e-waste” is during drop-off days that local businesses, schools and community organizations host throughout the year.
 You can also go to Earth911.com or do in Internet search for a “household hazardous waste center” to find drop-off locations near you.
-Whether you rent or own, some waste management companies have special directions for you to follow that allow you to leave items such as batteries in a small bag on top of your trash can on pick-up day that they will properly dispose; check your local waste management company’s website for details.
+Whether you rent or own, most waste management companies have special directions for you to follow to properly dispose of hazardous waste locally to you and often free of charge, check your local waste management company’s website for details.

 Now that you know how to properly handle hazardous and e-waste…